muze-nl/jsontag/README.md

 - add Date format to parser, so only ISO-8601 formatted dates pass

+- figure out if the URL parser must become strict, to avoid server-side request forgery using differences in the parsing of invalid URLs

-- allow "," in money format, only every 3 digits
+- tie down decimal format, money format, allow "," in money format, only every 3 digits

 - add stub type class for most tson types, make it optional to instantiate these instead of base json types